Kinsa/cribbage-board-app/README.md

 ### Phase 2

 - [ ] Develop night mode
+- [ ] EXPLORE: does the Win screen need a new game button?
 - [ ] EXPLORE: On the win screen, should the tail wag?
 - [ ] EXPLORE: On the win screen, if it is a skunk or double skunk should their be a poot cloud or double poot cloud behind the tail?